ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 ### Results

-Data from 14 participants was collected (71% Osnabrück University Cognitive Science students, average English proficiency: B2-C1, aaverage age: 22.7 years).
+Data from 14 participants was collected (71% Osnabrück University Cognitive Science students, average English proficiency: B2-C1, average age: 22.7 years).

 78% of participants reported that they would recommend the app to other English learners, and more than 90% would likely play the game again.
 On average, they indicated that they could best improve their general communication, reading and listening skills with Escapeling.
 The new lobby platform was rated with 3.3 average points.
 Furthermore, participants stated that the improved visualizations were very important for their enjoyment of the game, providing an average score of 4.3.
 Finally, they reported high satisfaction with Escapeling compared to other educational apps they used, providing an average score of 4.3.